 One of the brightest stars for the United States, Landon Donovan is lightning quick on the ball and possesses a lethal touch in front of goal.
 His vision and skill make him one of the most highly-touted players ever to come out of the US youth programs.
-He is already the all-time scoring leader for the US National Team and has won the Honda Player of the Year award a record six times.
+He is already the all-time scoring leader for the USMNT, winning the Honda Player of the Year award a record six times.
 He was also the Honda Player of the Decade for the 2000′s.

 Donovan’s 2010 World Cup added another chapter to his already lengthy resume.
 He started all four games, scoring against Slovenia, Algeria, and Ghana as the US advanced to the knockout round.
 He was named US Soccer Male Athlete of the Year for the fourth time in December, 2010.